-Chemical leak set off fire at Mitsui’s ITC Houston-area terminal: U.S
+Chemical leak set off fire at Mitsui's ITC Houston-area terminal: U.S.

 There are also 23 other personal injury claims filed against ITC, according to court records.

-Reporting by Erwin Seba; Editing by Chizu Nomiyama and Nick Zieminski
+Reporting by Erwin Seba; Editing by Chizu Nomiyama, Nick Zieminski and Jonathan Oatis